 With no commerically viable domestic sources of fossil fuels, there has always been a push in Sweden to go for local sources of energy.
 A fairly large number of reasonably sized rivers made hydropower an interesting alternative and large installations were made in the early 1900s.
 The main railways in Sweden were electrified from 1914 and onwards and at the time of WWII, a substantial coverage had been achieved, even by international standards.
 Today more than 95% of the rail transport effort is done with electric traction.

-As most of these installations were built just adjacent to a rail line, typically out in the middle of nowhere, the push for restoring the land is close to zero.
+These installations were always located adjacent to a rail line to allow +100 ton converter beasts to be moved in and out by rail.
+Almost all of these sites are located out in the middle of nowhere so the push for restoring the land is close to zero, leaving the sites empty and abandoned "as is".
 Anyone with an idea what to do with a stripped bunker could probably make a bargain by asking the rail authority for a deal.
 A creative team has actually converted one of these abandoned installations into a paintball hall.